Intentionally Supporting a Friend: Navigating Cancer Together

 Words Matter

 Be mindful of the language you use when talking to your friend about their cancer.
 Avoid using language that minimizes or trivializes their experience.
-And don’t make assumptions about what they are going through.
+For example, starting your response with “At least…” immediately minimizes their feelings.
+And avoid making assumptions about what they are going through.
 Instead, use language that is inclusive, empowering, and non-judgmental.
+For example, instead of saying “I know exactly how you feel, my _____ had _____” try something that acknowledges their experience is unique to them.
+Instead use “That must be really difficult” or “I can’t imagine what was that like for you.”.

 Offer practical support